erik-ksth/CS151-RecipeGenius/README.md

 **Previous works & References**:

-**Assumptions / operating environments / intended usage**:
+**Assumptions / operating environments / intended usage**: Generating recipe based on the available ingredients

 **Plan and approach to the solution**:

 **How our solution tackles the issues**:
+Users do not need to come up with recipes and instructions by themselves.
+They will no longer need to brainstorm and spend a long time searching for the right recipe on the internet.
+Instead, they can use Recipe Genius, which will help them save time and energy by generating delicious recipes with detailed instructions.
+Recipes are also diverse, from Asian to Western food, from sweet to spicy.

 **List of operations for each intended user (in list format)**:
-- Users input any ingredients that they have at home
+- Users input any ingredients that they have at home (e.g. carrot, potato, garlic, etc.)
 - Recipe Genius generate a list of recipe that can be created with the available ingredients
 - Users then choose the recipe they prefer
 - Recipe Genius shows the detailed cooking instructions